-A conservation easement limits certain uses of the land in order to accomplish expressly identified conservation objectives while keeping the land in the owner’s control.
+A conservation easement limits certain uses of the land in order to advance one or more conservation objectives while keeping the land in the owner’s control.
 It is established by mutual agreement of a landowner and a private land trust or government.

-The conservation easement is a tool for achieving conservation in the public interest that doesn’t rely on government regulations and that allows private landowners to maintain ownership and control of their land.
+The conservation easement is a tool for conserving land in the public interest that doesn’t rely on government regulations and that allows private landowners to maintain ownership and control of their land.

-A conservation easement is established by mutual agreement of a landowner and a private land trust or government.
+A conservation easement is established by mutual agreement between a landowner and a private land trust or government.
 The easement limits certain uses of the land in order to achieve particular conservation objectives while keeping the land in the owner’s control.
-As the holder of the conservation easement, the land trust has the right to block inappropriate uses of the land; the owner may continue to use the land as the owner wishes—within the constraints set in the agreement that establishes the easement.
+The owner may continue to use the land as the owner wishes—within the constraints agreed to when establishing the easement.
+As the holder of the conservation easement, the land trust has the right to block inappropriate uses of the land.

-A conservation easement does not create a right for the public to access a property, unless the owner specifically establishes that right.
+A conservation easement does not create a right for the public to access a property, unless the owner explicitly establishes that right.